neorylet/DataScience101/Notes_and_Reflections.md

 Created a simple, functional Tableau Dashboard integrating multiple visualizations.

 Reflection & Key Takeaways
-Communication is paramount 🗣️.
+Communication is paramount.
 All the data analysis is useless if I cannot effectively convey the findings to both technical and non-technical people.
 This reinforced the importance of the visualization and storytelling skills I developed today.

 🗓️ October 24, 2025
 What I Learned and Completed